artscoop/django-approval/DOCUMENTATION.md

         return [self.source.user]  # source refers to the source Entry instance
 ```

+### Attributes and methods

+- `base`: **mandatory**, lets you define to which model the `ForeignKey` of the approval sandbox will point.
+- `approval_fields`: **mandatory**, which fields should go to review upon change.
+- `approval_store_fields`: which extra fields should be stored in the approval sandbox, even though they do not trigger an approval cycle by themselves.
+Default is `[]`.
+- `approval_default`: dictionary of values that should be applied temporary for a new object until approval.
+Default is `dict()`
+- `auto_approve_staff`: automatically approve changes if the instance author is staff.
+See `get_authors`.
+Default is `True`
+- `auto_approve_new`: automatically approve changes for new instances.
+Default is `False`.
+- `auto_approve_by_request`: if the instance gets a `reauest` attribute, use it to determine the author of the content.
+Default is `True`.

 The `Sandbox` model must at least implement `_get_authors(self)`, that is used to know who
 are the authors of your instance (since automatic validation can be bypassed if the author is staff, for example).

+For the sake of creating new objects with moderation capabilities, **you should have a visibility
+field in your monitored model**, and set its default value to `False` through the `approval_default` attribute
+of the approval model.
+It should mark new objects as invisible as long as a moderator has not reviewed them.

 ---